muhamedcakaj/Chat-Conversation-Web-Application/README.md

 4. **Inbox:**
    - Users can open their inbox to view and reply to messages.
+   - This web-based chat application introduces two key options within the conversation interface— "Delivered" and "New Chat"—providing users with additional functionalities and        enhancing their communication experience.

 5. **Message History:**
    - Conversations display a message history with timestamps.